Learn About our Single Broker Listing

 Here are the answers, about single broker listings and everything else

-Question: First of all, what is a “Single Broker Listing”?
+Question: What is a “Single Broker Listing”?

 A: Absolutely!
 Buyers should be represented when buying a home.
 Plus, that’s how real estate agents make a living, and there are plenty of them looking for work.
 We want to sell our listings, and we’re happy to work with anyone who will help in that process.

 However, we believe everyone – both consumers and real estate agents – will benefit from a new way of paying buyer’s agents.
 Added Equity provides single broker listings, and we do not offer a traditional buyer’s agent commission.
 Obviously a buyer’s agent should be compensated, we just think she should look to her clients – the buyers, not the seller – for the fee she is going to earn.
-So instead of a traditional commission of 3%, we offer $500 to a buyer’s agent, plus whatever else the buyer and the buyer’s agent can negotiate from the seller.

 Q: What if an agent brings you a buyer for one of your listings?
 Will they get a full 3% commission?